-Embryo arrest is when an embryo stops growing during the cleavage or morula stage of development in the laboratory during an in vitro fertilization (IVF) procedure.
-A lack of growth means that the cells stop dividing.
+Embryo arrest is when an embryo stops growing before becoming a blastocyst in the laboratory during an in vitro fertilization (IVF) procedure.
+A lack of growth means that the cells stop dividing during the cleavage or morula stage of development (before Day 5.)

-The arrest of one or even a few embryos is normal during the procedure, but having a high rate of embryo arrest can even lead to failure of IVF requiring further cycles.
+The arrest of one or even a few embryos is normal during a procedure, but having a high rate of embryo arrest can even predict IVF failure, requiring further cycles.

 FertilitySmarts explains Embryo Arrest

-If embryos have completely arrested, they are discarded as they can interfere with the development of other embryos.
+If embryos completely arrest, they are discarded as they can interfere with the development of other embryos.

 - Permanent embryo arrest: molecular and cellular concepts.
 (2008).